 Content area – Visual and Text editor

 Below the title field, the content box awaits for your input.
 This is the area where you should write your first WordPress post.
 Depending on the editor, things can look a bit more different.
-In the following segment, we’re about to show you all elements available on the page.
+In the following segment, we’re about to show you all the elements available on the page.

 Visual vs. Text editor